A Quick Look at Diet, Stress & Fibromyalgia

-Reduce Stress!
-Reduce Stress!
 We hear this advice over and over.
-It's excellent advice for anyone with Fibromyalgia, BUT achieving this can be more than a little challenging.
+It's excellent advice for anyone with Fibromyalgia, BUT doing this can be more than a little challenging.

 When we start looking at ways to reduce our stress levels, we often look at how much we're working and try to cut back if possible; we prioritize what's essential in our home life and daily responsibilities.
-We try to figure out how to add in self-care practices.
+Then, we try to figure out how to add in self-care practices.

-A common one is our diet, where some foods can increase stress, while others help reduce it.
-Our diet has a much more significant impact on our stress levels than we might expect, and our stress can also determine what our food choices end up being.
+A common issue is our diet, where some foods can increase stress, while others help reduce it.
+As a result, our diet has a much more significant impact on our stress levels than we might expect, and our stress can also determine what our food choices end up being.

-The first thing that can happen if we have an inadequate diet is that we have nutritional deficiencies.
-These deficiencies can affect not just our physical health but our emotional health.
+The first thing that can happen if we have an inadequate diet is nutritional deficiencies.
+These deficiencies can affect not just our physical health but also our emotional health.

-Omega 3 fatty acids – Healthy fats are essential!
+Omega-3 fatty acids – Healthy fats are essential!
 Get fatty acids from healthy sources of fats like salmon, tuna, walnuts, and olive oil.

 Protein – You get protein from many of these same foods, including lean meat, poultry, fish, dairy, cheese, eggs, and nuts.

-Another link between stress and nutrition is that we can often try to "help" the stress and emotions with the wrong kinds of food, unhealthy food.
+Another critical link between stress and nutrition is that we can often try to "help" the stress and emotions with the wrong kinds of food, unhealthy food.

 You might make it a habit to overeat, eat too many unhealthy foods, and even become malnourished because you aren't getting enough vitamins and minerals.

-This is a vicious cycle that is very hard to stop.
-Once you start going to unhealthy habits to deal with your stress, you feel that temporarily it is helping, but it is hurting your mental health in the long term.
+Comfort eating is a vicious cycle that is very hard to stop.
+When you start going to unhealthy habits to deal with your stress, you might feel that it's helping temporarily, but it can be hurting your mental health in the long term.

-Instead, we need to find healthier habits, such as starting a self-care Sunday routine, using distraction techniques, like coloring, meditation, listening to an ebook, visiting with friends, playing with your cat, or going for a walk.
+Instead, we need to find healthier habits, such as starting a self-care Sunday routine, using distraction techniques, like coloring, meditation, listening to an ebook, visiting with friends, playing with your cat, or walking outside.